 These neighborhoods, as mentioned above, contain much of the poorest housing stock in the city.
 As a result, the housing market contains much of the lowest cost housing as well.
-Code enforcement officials worked extensively in these areas in an attempt to maintain the integrity of the community in past years.
+Code enforcement officials worked extensively in these areas to maintain the integrity of the community in past years.
 The City funds a demolition program to remove dilapidated, unsafe houses from low-income neighborhoods.
-Some neighborhoods have a number of vacant lots where homes have been removed.
+Some neighborhoods have several vacant lots where homes have been removed.